 October 16 through February 28: 7am to 8pm

 An annual motor vehicle permit is required at the Riverside Park boat launch Memorial Day weekend through Labor Day (strictly enforced).
 Annual permits may be purchased at the Oaklea Store (near Riverside Park) May through August.
-They can also be purchased from lakeshore park entrance gates when fees are in effect (limited annual permit sales available at Rosy Mound and Olive Shores), at the Nature Education Center, or from the county parks office.
+They can also be purchased from lakeshore park entrance gates when fees are in effect (limited annual permit sales available at Rosy Mound and Olive Shores), at the Nature Center, or from the county parks office.

 - Dogs are required to be leashed (10’ max) and under control at all times.

 - Dogs are not permitted in restrooms, picnic shelters, off-trail, or as posted.